 I am a philosopher and writer (of sorts) based in New York City.
 My interests are primarily in the theoretical development of the concept of necessity throughout Western modernity, discerning an important difference between the grammar of moral and existential “need.”
 It is a vocational mission of mine to seek those things which are most important for a good life while preserving the importance of pluralistic modes of being as sacred in their own ways.
 I am currently interested in the Hebraic / biblical concept of “election” as well as the relationship between existential and moral necessity, and their usefulness in understanding contemporary ethical problems including personal identity, leadership, institutional responsibility, and resource distribution.

 I hold a master’s degree in Philosophy from The New School for Social Research in New York City and hold a bachelor’s degree in Philosophy, Sociology, and Psychology from the CUNY Baccalaureate for Unique and Interdisciplinary Studies.
-I am currently pursuing a second master’s degree in Theology and Biblical Studies at St. John’s University in Jamaica, NY.

 For work, I am a higher education systems analyst with expertise in business data management and solutions.
 My joy is in being a volunteer speech and debate coach for high school boys at my own alma mater.